filips123/PWAsForFirefox/docs/docs/user-guide/extension.md

 If the template option is specified, all contents of the provided template directory will be copied to a newly-created profile.
 This is useful if you want to create a new profile with the same extensions, settings, etc. as an existing one.
-If the template option is not specified, the new profile will use the default template that can be set in the extension settings.
+If the template option is not specified, the new profile will use [the default template](#default-profile-template) that can be set in the extension settings.

+!!! tip

+    If you want to use an existing profile as a template, make sure it is not running before copying as a template.
+Otherwise, it will contain lock files that can cause errors when creating or running a profile from template.
+You can check [FAQ](../resources/faq.md#why-cant-i-create-a-profile-when-using-template) for more details.

 ## Web App Management